MY CASE AGAINST INVESTMENT NEWSLETTERS

 Get ready to receive his daily email into your inbox you want it or not even if you wanted only his freebie.
 Now, how Bob can convince you to become his paid subscriber?

-Bob may recommend you several closed end funds that generate 5-6% dividends but if you subscribe, he will give you the recommendations which CEFs to buy for 8-9% dividend in a hope that you will begin salivating just thinking about so great dividends.
+Bob may recommend you several closed-end funds that generate 5-6% dividends but if you subscribe, he will give you the recommendations on which CEFs to buy for an 8-9% dividend in a hope that you will begin salivating just thinking about so great dividends.

-If you click on his last link in the newsletter, you typically go through another lengthy promotion with a proof of satisfied customers (like mention above) and with 3-4 free reports added to your yearly subscription.
+If you click on his last link in the newsletter, you typically go through another lengthy promotion with proof of satisfied customers (like mentioned above) and with 3-4 free reports added to your yearly subscription.

-At the end, Bob is asking your credit card number.
+In the end, Bob is asking for your credit card number.

 It was a description of more or less of the entire process.